klahnakoski/mo-dots/README.md

 > See [full documentation](https://github.com/klahnakoski/mo-dots/tree/dev/docs) for all the features of `mo-dots`

-> See [change log](https://github.com/klahnakoski/mo-dots/tree/dev/docs/CHANGELOG.md) for the latest changes
+> See [change log](https://github.com/klahnakoski/mo-dots/tree/dev/docs/CHANGELOG.md) to read about major changes

 ### Create instances